Savannahwilcox/synthea-healthcare-analytics/README.md

 ## Tech stack

 Python, pandas, Jupyter, matplotlib, seaborn.
-No external APIs or paid tools — just the raw FHIR JSON and open-source Python libraries.

 ## Why this project

 Most public health data portfolios work with already-tabular data (CSVs, SQL tables).
-This project starts one level lower — parsing the actual data *format* that EHR systems exchange in the real world — to demonstrate comfort with healthcare data standards (FHIR, SNOMED-CT, LOINC, RxNorm, CVX, ICD-10) that show up constantly in health IT and health data analyst roles, not just the analysis layer on top of them.
+This project starts one level lower, parsing the actual data *format* that EHR systems exchange in the real world, to demonstrate comfort with healthcare data standards (FHIR, SNOMED-CT, LOINC, RxNorm, CVX, ICD-10) that show up constantly in health IT and health data analyst roles, not just the analysis layer on top of them.